crhuber/crumb/README.md

 This command:
 - Creates a directory at `~/.config/crumb/` if it doesn't exist
+- Creates or updates `~/.config/crumb/config.yaml` with the profile configuration
 - Prompts for your SSH public key path (e.g., `~/.ssh/id_ed25519.pub`)
 - Prompts for your SSH private key path (e.g., `~/.ssh/id_ed25519`)
-- For non-default profiles, prompts for a custom storage file path
-- Validates that the provided keys are of type `ssh-rsa` or `ssh-ed25519`
-- Creates or updates `~/.config/crumb/config.yaml` with the profile configuration
 - Creates an empty encrypted secrets file at the specified storage location
-- Prompts for confirmation if files already exist

 #### Prerequisites